 Caring for the Dusky Pionus Parrot

-This bird will need plenty of room—a large parrot cage or aviary is the best environment, and the more space, the better.
-They will do fine in a medium-sized parrot cage, but in this case be prepared to give them plenty of exercise time out of the cage.
+This bird will need plenty of room—a large parrot cage or aviary is the best environment (up to 5 feet tall and 3 feet by 2 feet, long and wide).
+The more space you provide this bird, the better.
+They will do fine in a medium-sized parrot cage (3 feet high, 2 feet long and wide) but be prepared to give them plenty of exercise time out of the cage.

-Common Health Issues
+Common Health Problems

 Although it is a relatively healthy species, the dusky pionus parrot is known to be more prone to aspergillosis infection than other species.
 The main symptom of this infection is heavy, difficult breathing.
-This fungal infection can be fatal, but good hygiene and an excellent diet are the best preventive measures.
-A veterinarian may prescribe anti-fungal drugs if your bird is diagnosed with aspergillosis.
+This fungal infection can be fatal, but good hygiene and a varied, high-quality diet can help prevent illness.
+If your bird develops aspergillosis, it is treatable with antifungal drugs if caught early.